TheOneTheOnlyDavidBrown/url-shortener/README.md

 This is a demo app built in Ruby on Rails with an Ember front end.
 Utilizing Docker to container-ize it.
 The front and back ends are separate containers and execute independently.

 # Installation & execution
+This is my first Docker container app so hopefully I'm not missing anything in the install :) If you can't run it let me know, I'd be happy to help.

 ## Front end
 `cd frontend`